1. Home

 Any adult resident of Florida can serve as a guardian whether related to the ward or not.
 If a relative does not live in FL they may also serve as guardian.
 An institution can be appointed guardian, but a bank trust department may act as guardian only of the property.
 Convicted felons cannot be appointed.

-If the incapacitated person has a written declaration of pre-need guardian, the court shall appoint that guardian, as long as he/she/it is qualified, unless the court determines appointing such guardian is contrary to the best interests of the ward.
+If the incapacitated person has a written declaration of pre-need guardian, the court shall appoint that guardian, if he/she/it is qualified, unless the court determines appointing such guardian is contrary to the best interests of the ward.

 A competent adult may also petition the court to appoint a voluntary guardian for himself or herself.